joneswack/opu-kernel-experiments/README.md

 # Kernel computations from large-scale random features obtained by Optical Processing Units
 This is the repository for the experiments related to the paper "Kernel computations from large-scale random features obtained by Optical Processing Units".
 The paper can be found here: https://arxiv.org/abs/1910.09880

 Apart from allowing one to reproduce the paper's result, the repository also contains useful code for large-scale random feature and kernel computations.
 This makes it possible to solving Ridge Regression problems with up to 100K random features or datapoints without exceeding 32GB of CPU RAM.
+In addition, multiple GPUs can be used to accelerate large matrix-matrix products and euclidean distance computations.

 ## Memory-efficient large-scale computations
 When solving Ridge Regression for large-scale random features (more than 10K dimensions) or when computing exact kernel matrices, we make sure to reduce GPU memory usage.
 The two most important functions are large_matrix_matrix_product and large_pairwise_distances in util/kernels.py.